 “You are going to write my story, Rick Philips.
-You’re going to write my story, and the whole world is going to know my story.
+You’re going to write it, and the whole world is going to know my story.
 About what I have done.
 What I have accomplished.”

-“Little me, overlooked, and under-appreciated, they will know what I’ve done.
+“Little me, overlooked, and underappreciated, they will know what I’ve done.
 They’ll know my resume and know I am serious.
-And when you sell a million copies, we’re going to split the money from the book.”
+And when you sell a million copies.
+Everyone will know my story.”

 “What about your book?”

 “It was a bestseller.
 You did all those TV and radio interviews.
 You met Terry Gross.
 You still do interviews when shootings happen.
 People know who you are.”